-amount of coarse silt as fine silt but these amounts were minimal.
+the resuspended sediments remaining in the water column.
+The active layer had almost the same amount of coarse silt as fine silt but these amounts were minimal.
 The deposition layer contained more coarse silt mass (10,682 kg) than fine silt mass (6,703 kg), since coarse silt particles were more accessible to be redeposited than fine silt particles.
 Additionally, about 30 times more fine silt (25,889 kg) than coarse silt (867 kg) left the model domain through the downstream end during the simulation.
-These results also represent the expected sediment transport behaviors regarding the sediment particle sizes, as addressed earlier with respect to the Original EFDC cohesive sediment case (Table 5.4).
+These results also represent the expected sediment transport behaviors regarding the sediment particle sizes, as addressed earlier with respect to the Original EFDC cohesive sediment case (Table 6.4).

-The findings from this test case demonstrated that the EFDC+ model was able to properly perform the propeller wash-induced scour and resuspension processes based on the SEDZLJ Sediment Transport approach (Jones and Lick, 2001), accounting for the vertical variability in sediment bed properties.
+The findings from this test case demonstrated that the EFDC+ propeller wash module was able to properly perform the propeller wash-induced scour and resuspension processes based on the SED-ZLJ Sediment Transport approach (Jones and Lick, 2001), accounting for the vertical variability in sediment bed properties.

-5.4.
+6.4.
 Demonstration of Sediment Resuspension

-This section presents a demonstration of the EFDC+ modeling features for sediment resuspension processes induced by propeller wash from moving ships.
-For this analysis, we developed two demonstration models linked to the SEDZLJ Sediment Transport module.
+This section presents a demonstration of the EFDC+ propeller wash modeling features for sediment resuspension processes induced by propeller wash from moving ships.
+For this analysis, two demonstration models linked to the SEDZLJ Sediment Transport module were developed.
 These test cases also examine the impacts of propeller momentum (see Step 12 in Chapter 3) on flow velocity field and the movement of resuspended sediments.

-5.4.1 Long Straight Channel with Two Moving Ships
+6.4.1 Long Straight Channel with Two Moving Ships

-The first demonstration model used a synthetic, long, straight channel with two tugboats moving.
+The first demonstration model used a synthetic, long, straight channel with two tugboats moving in opposite directions in the channel.
 The modeled channel had a length of 3,000 m, a width of 200 m, and a water depth of 10 m.
-The channel's sediment bed was 1.4 m deep and consisted of 31% coarse silt, 51% fine sand, and 18% coarse sand.
-The horizontal model grid applied a uniform cell size of 10 m \times 10 m over the model domain.
+The channel's sediment bed configuration was defined by adopting sediment data sources from other harbor areas: 31% coarse silt, 51% fine sand, and 18% coarse sand.
+The horizontal model grid applied a uniform cell size of $10 \text{ m} \times 10 \text{ m}$ over the model domain.
 The vertical grid used ten layers for the water column and five layers for the sediment bed.
 The background ambient velocity of the water was 0.1 m/s flowing from east to west.
-Table 5.6 provides the characteristics of the two modeled tugboats (Tractor C-13 and Tractor C-14) moving in opposite directions.
+Table 6.6 provides the characteristics of the two modeled tugboats (Tractor C-13 and Tractor C-14) moving in opposite directions.